Welcome to the MET Community

 For over fifty years, Boston University’s Metropolitan College (MET) has represented a vibrant and engaged community of students, faculty, and alumni.
 Our mission, since 1965, has been to ensure that the resources of a leading research university are accessible to the community and the world, while providing students with high-quality, academic degree and certificate programs, first-rate faculty, and flexible modes of study.
 We remain committed to this mission.

 Boston University is known for its progressive diversity, as demonstrated by a number of milestones that you can see, to great effect, on the BU Timeline.
-At MET, we uphold the values and fearless innovation that make BU a great university (ranked #32 in the world by U.S. News & World Report).
+At MET, we uphold the values and fearless innovation that make BU a great university (ranked #39 in the nation and #32 in the world by U.S. News & World Report).
 As a student at MET, you will benefit from high academic standards and a rigorous education that embraces the latest developments, approaches, and technologies that drive industry.
 Our accreditation and awards represent our success at providing a solid education and preparation for the work place:

 - In big news for 2016, U.S. News & World Report ranked MET’s fully online Master of Criminal Justice at #1 on the list of 55 Best Online Graduate Criminal Justice Programs.
 The master’s in Computer Information Systems was #3 out of the 48 Best Online Graduate Information Technology Programs, and the six Master of Science degree programs in management placed #6 on the list of 130 Best Online Graduate Business Programs (excluding MBAs).